Electronics Damage Testing

 Total Ionizing Dose (TID) Testing:

 Gamma-rays from cobalt, cesium, and scandium sources may be used to evaluate electronic devices for effects caused by ionizing radiation.
 The cobalt and cesium sources are in fixed-geometry irradiators, but use of the scandium sources can be customized to the requirements of the experiment.
 The scandium sources are created by activating scandium metal using the reactor, and the sources are used in a "spot source" testing facility that can make use of an adjustable-position collimator to provide dose to the test article while minimizing dose to other ICs mounted on the evaluation board.
-The collimator reduces dose 1.5 inch away from the test article to less than 20% of the test article exposure.
+The collimator reduces dose 1.5 inches away from the test article to less than 20% of the test article exposure.

 Available dose rates in the irradiators range from less than 10 mrad(Si)/s to 8 rad(Si)/s.
 The lower dose rates fall in the range for Enhanced Low Dose Rate Sensitivity (ELDRS) testing, as published in MIL-STD-750 TM 1019, ESCC 22900, and ASTM F1892 guidelines.
 Dosimetry is performed using nanoDOTS™ placed at the test article's location inside the test fixture.